khatiainanashvili/Thirty-Something-days-Thirty-Something-Projects/README.md

 # Thirty-Something-days-Thirty-Something-Projects
+Evolution in Web Development: My Journey with HTML, CSS, and JavaScript Greetings, fellow coders!
+Join me on a transformative journey of mastering HTML, CSS, and JavaScript.
+These projects symbolize my progression from fundamental concepts to more intricate implementations.
+Let's explore the evolution:

+Foundational Adventures
+The early projects like "animated-scroll" and "background-Boxes" laid the groundwork, introducing me to the magical trio of HTML, CSS, and JavaScript.
+These were my first steps into the world of web development.
+Explore the projects:
 1. **Project: "animated-scroll"**
    - This simple JavaScript project adds a "show" class to HTML elements with the class "box" when they become visible in the viewport while scrolling.
    - Live link: [animated-scroll](https://khatiainanashvili.github.io/Thirty-Something-days-Thirty-Something-Projects/animated-scroll/)